vassovass/Liquor-Licence-Site-v2/content/pages/homepage.md

 **Complete Liquor Licence Services in South Africa**

 ### Intro Paragraph
 From new applications to transfers, renewals, and everything in between - we handle all types of liquor licence applications with expertise and guaranteed results.
-Our services cover the entire Western Cape, Gauteng, KwaZulu-Natal, and all provinces across South Africa.
+Our services cover Cape Town and surrounding areas in the Western Cape.

 ### Service Grid (10 Services)